aaivu/EmoTa/README.md

         EmoTa
     </h1>
     <p>
 Tamil Emotional Speech Dataset is a collection of recordings in Sri Lankan Tamil, representing the distinct dialects spoken in the northern, eastern, western, and central provinces.
-It aims to capture the linguistic and emotional diversity of these regions for use in speech and emotion recognition research.
+It aims to capture the linguistic and emotional diversity of these regions for use in speech and emotion recognition research. <a href="https://aclanthology.org/2025.chipsal-1.19.pdf">here</a>
 </div>

 <div align="center">